pradyunpr7/Intelligent-surveillance-support-system/README.md

 by using optimised algorithms available in OpenCV Library which improves the usage of machine perception.

 you just need to run main.py file inorder to run full app

-you would need :
-opencv
-tkinter

-installed to run these scripts properly

-thanks ;)